 Expenses that we can cut

-I login into the bank account every day to see if there’s any payment / membership / account that I can cancel before September.
-So it wouldn’t have an effect for this month, but will make the next one easier.
+I login into the bank account every day to see if there’s any payment/membership that I can cancel before September.
+So it wouldn’t affect the budget this month but will make the next one easier.